 This is quite relevant to e-retailers.
 Just because the customer has acted once, it does not mean that one should stop trying to get the visitor to purchase more products.

 Instead, let’s say you are a software company that sells software subscriptions.
 Then it may be that your goal is to transform the visitor only once: Getting them to start a subscription.

 Say you also have login to your service on the same site.
 It is often the case that those who are users of the service comes back often, perhaps several times that day.

 If your web analytics tool does only measure total number of visits, but not UNIQUE visits, you realize that the conversion rate will decline over time, as you get more return visitors who use your service/software.

 In this situation it is better to measure the conversion rate as the proportion of new visitors, which resulted in a conversion.

 Conversion rates for newly established sites

-A phenomenon we have seen many times is, that you start a site with some beta customers, test campaigns and more.
-How do you little improvements and polish to their conversion rates.
+A phenomenon we have seen many times is that you start a site with some beta customers, test campaigns and more.
+How do you make small improvements and polish to their conversion rates?
 Maybe you use the conversion ratio of shrimp to present its business case.

 Conversion rate drops like a stone and everyone scratching their heads and wonder how it could be like this!